JasdeepN/MobileApp/README.md

 ##Citations
 http://stackoverflow.com/questions/16650419/draw-in-canvas-by-finger-android

 used to help create custom drawing view and colour picker.

 http://stackoverflow.com/questions/12562151/android-get-all-contacts

-used ro help import contacts from address book
+used to help import contacts from address book